jupl/btc-angular/README.md

 Download and preinstall any Bower dependencies in advance.
 You can run this if you want to download Bower dependencies in advance.

 #### `bower:clean`
 Remove downloaded Bower dependencies.
-This is useful if you want to reinstall dependencies.
+This is useful if you want to reinstall dependencies. (ex. updated package)

 ### Extras